isomerpages/moe-queenswaysec/_the-queensway-experience/Character Development/Sexuality Education.md

 9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be sent to parents via the Parents Gateway.
 The completed form is to be submitted by 22/01/2024 (all levels).
 A hardcopy form for reference can be found [here]( https://drive.google.com/file/d/14ogtPTHxoskWetIuycQ4wStLHU1zT3Ux/view?usp=drive_link) .

-10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form. &nbsp;This form will be distributed to parents through the parent gateway and is also downloadable [here]( https://drive.google.com/file/d/1BrnjJVABO8YlP_7Iia69QziLQ-ljrDdR/view?usp=drive_link).
-The completed form is to be submitted to the Class Mentors by 24/01/2024.
+10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Secondary 3 parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
+This form will be sent to parents via the Parents Gateway.
+Parents are to respond by 24/01/2024 (Secondary 3).
+A hardcopy form for reference can be found [here]( https://drive.google.com/file/d/1BrnjJVABO8YlP_7Iia69QziLQ-ljrDdR/view?usp=drive_link).

 11.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at qss@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.